PyO3/pyo3/guide/src/building_and_distribution.md

 On Unix-like systems this works unconditionally; on Windows you must also set the `RUSTFLAGS` environment variable to contain `-L native=/path/to/python/libs` so that the linker can find `python3.lib`.

-If the `python3.dll` import library is not available, an experimental `generate-abi3-import-lib` crate feature may be enabled, and the required library will be created and used by PyO3 automatically.
+If the `python3.dll` import library is not available, an experimental `generate-import-lib` crate feature may be enabled, and the required library will be created and used by PyO3 automatically.

 *Note*: MSVC targets require LLVM binutils (`llvm-dlltool`) to be available in `PATH` for